 - A Classical Christmas with the Pittsburgh Chamber Orchestra.

-Mr. Doktorski serves as Instructor of Accordion on the faculty of The City Music Center at Duquesne University, and formerly served for two seasons as Instructor of Accordion at the Fairbanks Summer Arts Festival at the University of Alaska Fairbanks.
+Before moving to California in 2016, Mr. Doktorski served as Instructor of Accordion on the faculty of The City Music Center at Duquesne University (1997-2015), and also served for two seasons as Instructor of Accordion at the Fairbanks Summer Arts Festival at the University of Alaska Fairbanks (2005-2006).
 He is the founder of The Classical Free-Reed, Inc. -- a nonprofit educational organization devoted to the accordion and classical music.
 He is in demand as a recitalist and clinician and often presents concerts and workshops at national and regional accordion conventions.
 He has performed at the Coupe Mondiale in Alexandria, Virginia, and in Chicago, Cleveland, Dallas, Duluth, Fairbanks, Indianapolis, Milwaukee, New York City, Orlando, Pittsburgh, San Diego, San Francisco, San Jose, Waverly, Iowa, and Wheeling, West Virginia.
 Doktorski also teaches accordion students, from beginners to advanced professionals.

 During a radio interview on WQED-FM, Mr. Doktorski said, "I never tire of performing classical pieces on the accordion -- both transcriptions and original works -- for audiences, however small.
 It really gives me a thrill when I watch the faces in the crowd.
 Initially, I see indifference or skepticism or outright joking; but after the first few bars, I see amazement.
 Then after a minute or two, I see enjoyment.
 Most people simply have not been exposed to the possibilities of the instrument."